-- Once thawed, unpunctured vials may be kept at +2°C to +8°C in a refrigerator for up to 30 days, or at +8°C to +25°C for up to 12 hours.
-Moderna vaccine cannot be refrozen. - During storage, vials should be protected from light. - The Moderna vaccine should be used within 6 hours from the time of first puncture.
+- Once thawed, unpunctured vials may be kept at +2°C to +8°C in a refrigerator for up to 30 days, or at +8°C to +25°C for up to 24 hours.
+Moderna vaccine cannot be refrozen. - Appropriate labeling including "must use by dating/timing" can provide visual cues to indicate product viability of use. - During storage, vials should be protected from light. - The Moderna vaccine should be used within 24 hours from the time of first puncture.